Makandiwa vs millionaire couple: Messy tussle over US$1m – ‘We were robbed, abused’ - The Zimbabwe Daily

 The man of cloth wrote, “When your name is tarnished you lose customers just because of a name that is not good.
 You need just one paper to write badly about you and say that you are selling rotten chicken and that is the end of your career.
 You need one person who can move around telling people that your perfumes can cause cancer and once that news begins to spread your company will begin to go down.”

 This angered the Mashangwa couple who own Oceane Collection Perfumes.
-She felt Prophet Makandiwa was taking a dig at her because of severed ties due to several pertinent reasons which The Sunday Mail Society will expose next week.
+She felt Prophet Makandiwa was taking a dig at her because of severed ties due to several pertinent reasons which the local paper says it will expose next week.

 The bad blood between Prophet Makandiwa and the Mashangwa couple then reached fever pitch on February 2, 2017 when a Facebook page titled “The Truth About Prophet Emmanuel Makandiwa” published a piece ‘Truth Commission Part4” in which five people who left Ufic church were described as those “who dine with the devil”.
 The article, according to the Mashangwa couple could have mentioned some of issues which were discussed privately with Prophet Makandiwa.